oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The BFF can rely on CORS as a CSRF defense mechanism.
 CORS is a security mechanism implemented by browsers that restricts cross-origin JavaScript-based requests, unless the server explicitly approves such a request by setting the proper CORS headers.

-CORS is designed in such a way that every JavaScript-based request that does not mimic a legacy browser interaction, such as a navigation or image load, requires approval by the server through a preflight.
-Unless the preflight response explicitly approves the request, the browser will refuse to send it.
+Browsers typically restrict cross-origin HTTP requests initiated from scripts.
+CORS can remove this restriction if the target server approves the request, which is checked through an initial "preflight" request.
+Unless the preflight response explicitly approves the request, the browser will refuse to send the full request.

 Because of this property, the BFF can rely on CORS as a CSRF defense.
 When the attacker tries to launch a cross-origin request to the BFF from the user's browser, the BFF will not approve the request in the preflight response, causing the browser to block the actual request.
 Note that the attacker can always launch the request from their own machine, but then the request will not carry the user's cookies, so the attack will fail.